end2endzone/end2endzone-hugo/content/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 Each RTTTL note is encoded into 10 bits which is the minimum size of a note.
 This storage method is the best compression method for storing RTTTL melodies and reduces the usage of the dynamic memory to the minimum.

-However, since all notes are not aligned on multiple of 8 bits, addressing each note by an offset is impossible which makes the playback harder.&nbsp;Each notes must be [deserialized](http://en.wikipedia.org/wiki/Serialization) one after the other.
-An additional library is required for deserializing a note from a buffer using blocks of 10 bits which may increase the program storage space&nbsp;footprint.
+However, since all notes are not aligned on multiple of 8 bits, addressing each note by an offset is impossible which makes the playback harder.
+Each notes must be [deserialized](http://en.wikipedia.org/wiki/Serialization) one after the other.
+An additional library is required for deserializing a note from a buffer using blocks of 10 bits which may increase the program storage space footprint.

-An external arduino library must also be used to allow the AnyRtttl library to consume bits as needed.&nbsp;The [arduino BitReader library](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/)&nbsp;may be used for handling bit deserialization but any library that can extract a given number of bits from a buffer would work.
+An external arduino library must also be used to allow the AnyRtttl library to consume bits as needed.
+The [arduino BitReader library](/bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits/)&nbsp;may be used for handling bit deserialization but any library that can extract a given number of bits from a buffer would work.

 ## 16 bits per note (with padding)

-Each RTTTL note is encoded into 16 bits which is much better than the average 3.28 bytes per note text format.&nbsp;This storage method is optimum for storing RTTTL melodies and reduces the usage of the dynamic memory&nbsp;without increasing to much program storage space.
+Each RTTTL note is encoded into 16 bits which is much better than the average 3.28 bytes per note text format.
+This storage method is optimum for storing RTTTL melodies and reduces the usage of the dynamic memory without increasing to much program storage space.

 All notes are aligned on 16 bits.
 Addressing each note by an offset allows an easy playback.
 Only the first 10 bits of each 16 bits block is used.
 The value of the padding field is undefined.